On this Page

 Textual display showing the measured metrics and the test progress per device.

 The monitor is also supplied as a standalone application to enable the option of monitoring the device while running other loads on habana devices.
 For further details on the monitor, refer to hl_qual Monitor.

 Test Running Mode¶

 hl_qual can run the test plugins on multiple devices using one of either two possible running modes:

-Serial mode – In this mode, the test plugins run one by one, with each test plugin starting once the test on a previous tested device is complete.
-A single Habana device is tested at a time.
+Serial mode - In this mode, the test plugins run one by one, with each test plugin starting once the test on a previous tested device is complete.
+Only one Habana device is tested at a time.
 This running mode is recommended when running the PCI bandwidth test to calculate the peak achievable PCI bandwidth to/from the host to the device.

 Parallel mode - In this mode, all test plugin processes are forked simultaneously and run in parallel, with each test plugin running on the Habana device allocated for it.
 The execution of the test plugin is not synchronized, which means the start and end execution of each plugin may occur at different times.
 The hl_qual application considers testing completed once the last running test plugin ends.

 Pass/Fail Criteria Considerations¶

 Each test plugin is responsible for setting and checking the pass/fail criteria.
 The hl_qual application receives a pass/fail indication from each test plugin but is not responsible for the interpretation of the test results.
 This allows the hl_qual application to have a similar interface to all the test plugins.